SirPedr/JSAutotest/README.md

 At this time, JSAutotest supports Jest.
 ### Running test command for a file

-> Tip: You can also run this command  on non-test files.
+> Tip: You can also run this and any command that is executed through the context menu on non-test files.
 In this case, Autotest will try to find the correspondent test file according to your `autotest.testFilePattern` configuration.

 Right-click any of the [supported files](#supported-files), then select the option _Run tests for this file_.
 Autotest will then run your test script passing the file path as an argument to that script.